-Bristol was a great place to grow up, which as with any big UK city in the 70’s and 80’had its troubles and prejudices.
+Bristol was a great place to grow up, which as with any big UK city in the 70’s and 80’s had its troubles and prejudices.
 Truth be told, I didn’t appreciate how great Bristol was until I left!
 The home of Massive Attack, Portishead and Bansky.
 A real creative hub.

-Fast forward via the Transport Design degree at Coventry University and the home counties to today, and we now live in Canada and I have been designing liveries and cars for almost 25 years.
+Fast forward via the Transport Design degree at Coventry University and the home counties to today, and a move to British Columbia, Canada.
+Somehow I’ve found a career designing liveries and cars for almost 25 years.
 Still the same music choices though!

 I was always into cars.
 My bedroom was full of car posters, even on the ceiling.
 As I awoke as a kid, I was greeted be huge posters of Francois Cevert in his Tyrrell, Markuu Alen in his Fiat Mirafirori on the Acropolis and….. a poster of the Austin Allegro Equipe!……